Mixed Up (The Cure album): Reception

 Ira Robbins of Entertainment Weekly saw the band as trying to stay relevant and their "attempt to join in the trendy dance style known as house music", and thought some of the songs were poor choices, saying they "really don't need the rhythmic charge they get from added drum tracks." and concluded "Fans will need the one new song, Never Enough", and two rerecorded oldies, but Mixed Up is a pause that confuses in a career otherwise known for rampant creativity."

 Stephen Thomas Erlewine described the remixes as "quite radical" and "leaving only the bare bones of the original song.".
 He felt that the album featured " enough oddities and rare tracks" to satisfy fans, but was " too specialized for casual listeners."

 Steve Lamacq of NME said, "I can see Cure purists, the Smith disciples who enjoy his searching lyricism and uneven vocals, hating this record intensely.
 A weird, teasing record which marks the latest contrary twist in the band's history."

 Release

-On 21 April 2018, Mixed Up was released as a remastered deluxe edition.
+On 21 April 2018, Mixed Up was released as a 2-LP remastered deluxe edition.
 The accompanying statement read: "Robert Smith has remastered The Cure's remix album from 1990.
 Now presented for the first time as double picture disc set in a gatefold sleeve with a download voucher."

-A 3-disc deluxe edition of Mixed Up was released on 15 June 2018. and included the original album, a second disc of remixes from 1981 up to 1990, while the third disc would contain a new remix album called Torn Down (2018).
+A 3-CD remastered deluxe edition of Mixed Up was released on 15 June 2018. and included the original album, a second disc of remixes from 1981 up to 1990, while the third disc would contain a new remix album called Torn Down (2018).

 In an interview with BBC Radio 6, Robert Smith confirmed that this release marks the continuation of The Cure's deluxe edition re-release campaign, and that the deluxe edition of Wish had been completed and would follow.